 Read more ↗From teacher payroll to classroom infrastructure.
 The PFM tools that move education money from the central budget to the school gate, with equity, accountability and maintenance built in.

-Read more ↗Predictable payment delivery, robust targeting and shock-responsive social protection.
-The PFM machinery that turns a programme design into cash that reaches the household on the day it is needed.
+Read more ↗Payments that arrive on time, targeting that reaches the right people, and protection that can scale up in a crisis.
+The PFM machinery that turns a programme design into cash reaching the household on the day it is needed.

-Read more ↗The sector cuts share a common diagnostic logic.
-PFPR maps the flow of funds from appropriation to point of service, identifies where money, decision rights or information stall, and works with finance and sector ministries to redesign the system rather than the line item.
+Read more ↗The sectors are different, but the method is the same.
+PFPR maps how funds flow from the budget to the point of service, finds where money, decisions or information get stuck, and works with finance and sector ministries to fix the system rather than the line item.